FRRouting/frr/doc/user/pim.rst

 .. clicmd:: show ip multicast

-   Display various information about the interfaces used in this pim instance.
+   Display various information about the interfaces used in this PIM instance.

 .. clicmd:: show ip mroute [vrf NAME] [A.B.C.D [A.B.C.D]] [fill] [json]